-Insurance Action: Partial corrective action taken.
+Insurance's Action: Partial corrective action taken.

 Insurance stated that it has consolidated the timekeeping of the Field Rating and Underwriting Bureaus and currently one support staff handles this function in each of its bureaus.
 Additionally, one support staff now handles report publishing for the Market Conduct Division.
-Insurance stated it would conduct further reviews to eliminate, consolidate, or redistribute administrative tasks.
+Insurance believes that its current support staff ratio of 3:41 is reasonable.
+However, Insurance stated that, as a result of its implementation of a new database, revised duties might evolve and need to be assigned.